waterlinked/waterlinked.github.io/docs/dvl/interfaces.md

 ## Wiring interface

-The tables below shows the pinning of the DVL-A50 interface.
+The tables below shows the pinning of the DVL interface.

 | Interface           | Color |
 | :------------------ | :-- |